DSchroer/schroer.ca/source/about/index.md

 ## About Me

-I have been interested in technology for as long as I can remember.
+Interested in technology for as long as I can remember.
 Growing up in an engineering household has taught me to always be curious and that every problem has a solution.
-Thanks to the experience from working on a range of projects from drone automation to security applications to game development, I have learned to adapt well to any challenge that comes my way.
+Thanks to the experience from working on a range of projects from drone automation to security applications to game development, I have learned to adapt to any challenge that comes my way.

 ## Skills